 Make sure to communicate with the team — the stakeholders, and the champions — so everyone involved in planning is considering the current state of the Salesforce Lightning Experience (LEX) migration efforts, the existing company processes for large scale changes, and considerations for the experience your end users will have throughout this process.

 Do we need time for additional development between phases?

-Do any departments/divisions/user groups have large initiatives planned that will be disrupted by Rollout activities?
+Do any departments/divisions/user groups have large initiatives planned that will be disrupted by Salesforce Lightning rollout activities?